 They showed at Acts 15 they intended for the people to come to the Word of YHWH and learn the requirements and will of YHWH.

 Compare that to the modern Christian denomination, they do not teach these scriptures, and use their power to prevent new members from learning from Moses.

 So they were only teaching some basic, important commandments, much like I did on the "How to get Saved" page in case someone read the page and was totally new, not knowing any of the commandments yet.

 The commandments I shared was not the entire Law, but I intended for everyone reading my post there to seek YHWH themselves and hear his Word.

-It's not easy to write out the entire Law of YHWH in a short simple letter, or in a brief time frame, but if you simply tell a gentile or newcomer who has never been taught anything about YHWH's Word to Love, then that covers an entire multitude of the commandments, since if they love their neighbor they won't harm them or cheat them or steal anything from them including their mate.
+It's not easy to write out the entire Law of YHWH in a short simple letter, or in a brief time frame, but if you simply tell a gentile or newcomer who has never been taught anything about YHWH's Word to Love, then that covers an entire multitude of the commandments, since if they love their neighbor they won't harm them or cheat them or steal anything from them including their life mate.